VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 ---
-title: Contextual Bandits in VW
+title: Contextual Bandits and Vowpal Wabbit
 order: 2
 module_id: contextual_bandits
 description: This tutorial will run you through using VW for a Contextual Bandit problem.